laravel/docs/authentication.md

 By default, Laravel includes an `App\User` model in your `app` directory.
 This model may be used with the default Eloquent authentication driver.

 Remember: when building the database schema for this model, make the password column at least 60 characters.
 Also, before getting started, make sure that your `users` (or equivalent) table contains a nullable, string `remember_token` column of 100 characters.
 This column will be used to store a token for "remember me" sessions being maintained by your application.
 This can be done by using `$table->rememberToken();` in a migration.
+Of course, Laravel 5 ships migrations for these columns out of the box!

 If your application is not using Eloquent, you may use the `database` authentication driver which uses the Laravel query builder.